rkoeninger/ShenScript/docs/interop.rst

 .. function:: js.bitwise.or : number --> number --> number

-   Checks arguments are numbers and then applies the JavaScript :code:`|` operator.
+   Checks arguments are numbers and then applies the JavaScript :js:`|` operator.

    :param number X: A Shen number.
    :param number Y: A Shen number.